-In some situations, you might want to know the name of the Registered Agent that represents another North Carolina LLC.
-If you do, you can search the business database of the North Carolina Secretary of State, which will often provide details of a specific business’ Registered Agent.
+In some situations, you might want to know the name of the Registered Agent that represents another LLC in North Carolina.
+If you do, you can search the NC SOS business database.

-What happens if you choose not to assign or provide details of a Registered Agent to the North Carolina Secretary of State?
-There are several possible ramifications, including:
+If you don’t assign or provide details of a Registered Agent to the Secretary of State, there are several possible ramifications, including:

-- Falling out of good standing with the North Carolina Secretary of State: If you don’t respond to certain correspondence (like the request for your annual report), certain states may revoke your right to do business.
+- Falling out of good standing with the NC SOS.
+The state may revoke your right to do business if you don’t respond to certain correspondence (such as a request for your annual report).

-- Losing your status as a North Carolina LLC: A NC Registered Agent “proves” to the state that your business exists.
-Without it, you could lose your business entity protections and your North Carolina LLC may be dissolved.
+- Losing your status as an LLC in North Carolina.
+A Registered Agent is evidence to the state that your business exists.
+Without it, you could lose your business entity protections and your LLC may be dissolved.